 The research activity of the University of Gastronomic Sciences aims at increasing knowledge and promoting innovation in the field of gastronomic studies and is developed through collaborations at national and international level, with universities and research institutions, with UNISG partners (supporting partners or strategic partners), and other third parties (private or public) which can sign suitable agreements with the University.

-UNISG Research is based on three interdisciplinary areas called: Environment, Perception and Quality, Mobility.
+UNISG Research is based on three interdisciplinary areas called: Ecology and Sustainability, Culture and Society, Quality and Innovation.

 Research projects, related to one or more of these areas, involve specific skills of UNISG researchers and professors and of the experts who collaborate with UNISG (contract professors, visiting professors, etc.) and ensure relevant results for the scientific community, the stakeholders and the whole society in terms of scientific and economic outputs, visibility and strengthening of the UNISG network.